 The following image shows the list of users and objects who have delegated permissions on “Users” object:

 Figure 3: Users with Delegated Permissions on OU

-In this image, “Test2” user and “Everyone’ have full control on the “Users” Organizational Unit, default container.
-Similarly, you can check permissions on all organizational units and prepare a list of users who have delegated permissions on them.
+In this image, “Test2” user and “Everyone’ has full control of the “Users” Organizational Unit, the default container.
+Similarly, you can check permissions on all organizational units and prepare a list of users who have delegated permissions to them.

 3. Local Admin or other Users with privileges assigned from GPO

 Instead of having direct privileged access within Active Directory, there are some accounts that receive administrative privileges.
 If a user has access to the Local Administrator account of a Domain Controller then that user has rights equivalent to a Domain Administrator.